By Tim Matheson, Director of Purchasing, BevSource

 7. Liquids must be tested prior to can-filling

 All liquids must undergo corrosion testing before they are packaged into cans.
 This testing will determine the type of can lining your beverage requires and for how long the lining will last.
 Can manufacturers and most contract packers require that your can have a can warranty before producing your finished beverage.
 Most corrosion testing results in 6-12-month warranty.
 It should be noted that some beverages can be too corrosive to be packaged in aluminum cans.
 Things that can cause your beverage to be corrosive include acidity level, sugar concentration, coloring additives, chlorides, copper, alcohol, juice, CO2 volume, and preservation methods.
 Having the proper testing done ahead of time can help save time and money.

 The more you understand the ins and outs of each container type, the easier it is to select the one that best fits your needs.
 Whether it’s aluminum cans, glass, or plastic, having the industry knowledge and insights to create and execute on a winning strategy is vital to your beverage’s success.

-Are you ready to discuss container and packaging options for your beverage?
+Are you ready to discuss container and packaging options with an aluminum can manufacturing company?
 We’d love to help!
 Tell us about your beverage project.